Geertruida Wijsmuller-Meijer: June and July 1939 Refugee ships

-September 1939 – December 1939: Last journeys from the German border
+September–December 1939 Last journeys from the German border

 The mobilisation disrupted train traffic and the border at Bentheim in Germany was closed.
 On 31 August Wijsmuller was told that a group of children from the Youth Aliyah was stuck in Kleve.
 She arranged travel documents, picked the children up in buses and took them to the boat in Hoek van Holland.

 On 1 September, she received a telephone call from Germany that Orthodox boys were stranded at the station of Kleve.
 The Dutch Railways put together a train for her, consisting of dining cars.
 At the station at Kleve she also found a group of 300 Orthodox men from Galicia.
 She told the Germans that "after all, these are also boys", and got permission for them to leave.
 It was the last group to leave Nazi territory via Vlissingen to England.

-In November and December 1939, she regularly collected Jewish refugees in Bentheim (from Vienna and other places) who had papers for America.
+In November and December 1939, she regularly collected Jewish refugees stranded in Bentheim (from Vienna and other places) who had papers for America.
 They left with the Holland America Line from Rotterdam.

-September 1939 – May 1940: Journeys to England and southern France
+September 1939 - May 1940 journeys to England and the south of France

 From September 1939 till May 1940, Wijsmuller helped Jewish children and adults stranded in the Netherlands, Belgium, Denmark and Sweden.
-She traveled with them to England and the unoccupied parts of France and Spain.
+She traveled with them to England, Spain, and the unoccupied parts of France.
 In Denmark she arranged an airplane and gasoline for the refugees.
 On these journeys (by plane to Amsterdam and from Amsterdam by plane to England, and by train to Marseille) she accompanied the refugees.
-She arranged all the while the necessary but hard-to-get travel documents.
+She also arranged the necessary but hard-to-get travel documents.

-Wijsmuller was described as a born tour conductor, being able to reassure the refugees and to unearth all the talented children aboard for songs, recitations and performances during the long train journey.
+Wijsmuller was described as a born tour conductor, being able to reassure the refugees and to identify the talented children aboard for songs, recitations and performances during the long train journey.
 From Marseille, people traveled on by boat to try to reach Mandatory Palestine.

-In November 1939, Wijsmuller was arrested and molested by the French in Marseille, suspecting she was the much-wanted German spy "Erika".
-Due to a lack of evidence she had to be released.
+In November 1939, Wijsmuller was arrested and mistreated by the French in Marseille, suspecting she was the much-wanted German spy "Erika".
+Due to a lack of evidence she was released.